jweinst1/JackPoker/README.md

-# Royal
+# JackPoker

 *A modern, state of the art, Poker modeling engine*

 ## Prerequisites

-In order to build `royal`, you will need additional components aside from a C++ compiler.
+In order to build `jackpoker`, you will need additional components aside from a C++ compiler.

 **On Unix (Linux, OS X)**